syedshazli/Leetcode-Practice/README.md

 * Look very closely for syntax to adding from back to front
 * If that string is equal to original, true, if not, false.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-[FIRST DYNAMIC PROGRAMMING PROBLEM: Problem 8]: Climbing Stairs: You are climbing a staircase.
+EASY: [FIRST DYNAMIC PROGRAMMING PROBLEM: Problem 8]: Climbing Stairs: You are climbing a staircase.
 It takes n steps to reach the top.

 Each time you can either climb 1 or 2 steps.
 In how many distinct ways can you climb to the top?